conda/conda/docs/source/dev-guide/techspec-solver-state.md

 ## Refine `specs` that match installed records

 1. Check that each of `specs` match a single installed package or none!
-Otherwise (two or more matches), it means that environment is in bad shape and basically broken.
-If the `spec` matches one installed package, let's call it _installed match_, we will modify the original spec.
+Otherwise (two or more matches), it means that the environment is in bad shape and basically broken.
+If the `spec` matches one installed package, let's call it _installed match_, we will modify the original `spec`.
 2. We will turn the `spec` into an _exact_ (frozen) spec if:
-    1. If the installed match is unmanageable (installed by pip, virtual, etc)
+    1. The installed match is unmanageable (installed by pip, virtual, etc.)
     2. There's no history, we are not in `--freeze-installed` mode, and:
         * The spec is not a potential conflict, _and_
-        * The package name _cannot_ be found in the explicit pool index or,  if it is, the installed match can be found in that explicit pool (to guarantee it will be found instead of creating one more conflict _because_).
+        * The package name _cannot_ be found in the explicit pool index or, if it is, the installed match can be found in that explicit pool (to guarantee it will be found instead of creating one more conflict _just because_).
 3. We relax the `spec` to a name-only `spec` if it's part of the aggressive updates list.
 4. We turn it into a targetted `spec` if:
     1. The spec is in `history`.
 In that case, we take its _historic_ spec counterpart and set the